AmrGanz/MGR/README.md

 - Descrypt Secrets, and MachineConfigs
 - Color coding is now working with some options
 - Show cluster's configurations [Proxy, Oauth, ...]
+- Check CSR details "if it got collected by the must-gather command"

 # To be added Features "TBA":